CSC207-UofT/course-project-hairless-codemen/README.md

 ## Instructions of using this program.

 This is **phase 0** of the CSC207 project by team Hairless Codemen.
-We created a second-hand market program that elt users can buy and sell items in the market.
+We created a second-hand market program let users can buy and sell items in the market.
 The skeleton program completes a simple buy and registration progress and this README would state how to use the program.

 ## 1 How to use the program